 This project is grounded in an assessment-first and competency-based approach that provides communication and intercultural competency skills to support newcomers as they pursue information technology jobs.
 This project further supports learners gain work experience through practicum placements and offers a clear, direct path to pursue courses in the School of Technology if desired.

 The project is defined by six key features:

 - Assessment First: Recruitment and learning recognizes and assesses internationally educated learners’ prior learning and work experience as it relates to both digital and professional skills.

 - Competency Based Education: Ensures that learners can demonstrate the specific digital and intercultural competencies necessary for junior level IT positions.
 Project content and assessment are designed to ensure they are carefully aligned with the target skills identified by industry experts and the project’s advisory group.

-- Simulations: Two virtual, simulation-based scenarios provide real-world experience with IT help desk demands and interactions to support learners transfer theoretical skills to practical situations.
+- Simulations: Two simulation-based scenarios provide real-world experience with IT help desk demands and interactions to support learners transfer theoretical skills to practical situations.